"Carrier lookup" means two different things

 🇦🇺 Australia

-ACMA numbering plan — mobiles resolve to Telstra, Optus, or TPG/Vodafone; fixed lines also reveal their state from the area code.
+The Australian telecom regulator's numbering plan — mobiles resolve to Telstra, Optus, or TPG/Vodafone; fixed lines also reveal their state from the area code.

 🇲🇽 Mexico